florisoft/User.Manuals/BASIS/Image bank-Beeldbank (M55)/M55 - Beeldbank Manual EN.md

 the URL given.
 An example of such a URL is: https://ccx-cbb-wes-prd.shared.royalfloraholland.com/commercialcustomerwebservice.asmx

-After logging in, the following screen should pop up:

 Now head back to Florisoft and access the timer settings by right clicking the timer and selecting Timer Settings.